amaliaskilton/flibl/README.md

     ```
 - **Additional information**
     - If you don't have a tier with XDS, you don't need to worry about it.
 If you want to use this tier for some other purpose, nothing will break.
 An example of an alternative use case would be if you have a controlled vocabulary of codes for a particular construction is used (e.g. [CASE MATCH], [CASE MISMATCH]).
 If you want a tier that has only these codes, you can enter them in this field.
 Again, Flibl will look for these controlled vocabulary items in the *Notes*, not strings within the transcribed text.

+### Creating the config file for a transcript with no child language

+See the [sample ELAN, FLExText, and config files with no child language](/example_eafs_and_configs/no_child_language) for examples of how to set up the config file for a transcript without child language.

 # FAQ
 ## What the heck is "command line"?
 What happens if I mess something up?